France

 Get your diploma recognition

-To exercise the regulated profession of Psychomotor therapist in France, you must hold the State diploma or obtain authorization from the Regional Directorate for Economic Affairs, Employment, Labor, and Solidarity (DREETS), which evaluates the equivalence of your diploma.
+To exercise the regulated profession of psychomotor therapist in France, you must hold the State diploma or obtain authorization from the Regional Directorate for Economic Affairs, Employment, Labor, and Solidarity (DREETS), which evaluates the equivalence of your diploma.

 Your request must be submitted to the DREETS in the French region where you wish to work.